elbuffeto/personal-website/README.md

 This repository contains my personal resume website.
 You can find :
 * my resume (PDF format)
-* an about section
+* an "about" section
-* a contact section
+* a "contact" section

 ## Getting Started